Skip to main content

 Step 3

-The compounding pharmacy ships your vials overnight, refrigerated, to any Pinellas address, timed so the package is not sweating through a holiday weekend on a porch.
+An FDA-regulated compounding pharmacy ships your vials overnight, refrigerated, to any Pinellas address, timed so the package is not sitting on a porch through a holiday weekend.

 Step 4